Great Tribulation: How to Discern Truth from Deception

 The disciples wanted to know the sign.
 They wanted Jesus to give them one specific sign telling them he was about to come in judgment upon Jerusalem and the temple.

-Jesus gives many events happening before the coming judgment upon Jerusalem.
-There would be great deception (v5), false Christ (v5), wars and rumors of wars (v6), famines, pestilences, and earthquakes (v7), and the disciples would be arrested, hated, and some killed (v9).
-All this was the beginning of sorrows, but the end was not yet and none of those were the sign.
+Jesus describes many events happening before the coming judgment upon Jerusalem.
+There would be great deception (v5), false Christ (v5), wars and rumors of wars (v6), famines, pestilences, and earthquakes (v7), and the disciples arrested, hated, and some killed (v9).
+All this was the beginning of sorrows, but the end was not yet, and none of those were the sign.

-Today those who attempt to make this an end of our world teaching jump on every earthquake and war.
-They say it is a sign of the end.
-Jesus said even then it was not a sign.
-It would happen, but was not the sign of the end.
+Today, those who attempt to make this an end of our world’s teaching jump on every earthquake and war.
+These people say it is a sign of the end.
+Jesus said even then, it was not a sign.
+It would happen, but it was not the signs of the end.

 Matthew 24:14 And this gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come.

-Most would say this proves it was for a far distant and future time.
-They say this because they do not believe the gospel has been preached to all the world.
-It is not what the scriptures say
+Most would say this proves it was for a distant future.
+These people say this because they do not believe they preached the gospel to all the then-known world.
+It is not what the scriptures say.

 Colossians 1:5 For the hope which is laid up for you in heaven, whereof ye heard before in the word of the truth of the gospel; 6 Which is come unto you, as it is in all the world; and bringeth forth fruit, as it doth also in you, since the day ye heard of it, and knew the grace of God in truth